djaydev/docker-recordings-transcoder/README.md

 - `UMASK`: Mask that controls how file permissions are set for newly created files.

 - ENCODER=intel
 This options runs a script to convert the .ts video using ffmpeg with vaapi hardware acceleration enabled.
-It requires `--device /dev/dri:/dev/dri` (and write permissions on said /dev/dri given to PUID user) to access the intel GPU in the docker container.
+It requires `--device /dev/dri:/dev/dri` (and permissions on /dev/dri given to PUID user) to access the intel GPU in the docker container.
 Tries to convert any codec to h265 .mp4 files.
 If you have any issues with AVC/h264 recordings and Intel, please open an issue with the postProcess log and in the meantime switch to ENCODER=software temporarily.

 - ENCODER=nvidia
 This options runs a script to convert the .ts video using ffmpeg with Nvidia nvenc hardware acceleration enabled.
 It requires `--runtime=nvidia` and `-e NVIDIA_DRIVER_CAPABILITIES=all` to access the Nvidia GPU in the docker container.
 Tries to convert any codec to h265 .mp4 files.
 If you have any issues with AVC/h264 recordings and Nvidia, please open an issue with the postProcess log and in the meantime switch to ENCODER=software temporarily.